Code Semantic Zooming: Related Work

-\paragraph{From pseudocode to code.} Similarly, recent research has explored diverse approaches for translating pseudocode into executable source code.
+\paragraph{From pseudocode to code} Similarly, recent research has explored diverse approaches for translating pseudocode into executable source code.
 Search-based methods such as SPoC leverage compiler feedback to iteratively refine candidate programs~\cite{kulal2019spoc}.
-Machine learning approaches have also been widely studied: Acharjee \etal employ a sequence-to-sequence model for pseudocode-to-code translation~\cite{acharjee2022seq2seq}, while Younis experimented with classical neural networks to map pseudocode into MATLAB programs~\cite{younis2014pseudocode}.
-More recently, transformer-based methods have gained traction, with C3PO introducing a lightweight Copy–Generate–Combine mechanism~\cite{c3po2022}, and retrieval-based transformers enhancing translation through external memory~\cite{zhang2021retrieval}.
-Complementary efforts include ontology-driven frameworks that generate code from pseudocode for multiple languages~\cite{almsiedeen2020ontology} and survey work highlighting transformer-based translation of pseudocode into Python~\cite{kumar2023review}.
+Machine learning approaches have also been widely studied: Acharjee \etal employ a sequence-to-sequence model for pseudocode-to-code translation~\cite{acharjee2022seq2seq}.
+More recently, transformer-based methods have gained traction, with C3PO introducing a lightweight Copy–Generate–Combine mechanism~\cite{c3po2022}, and retrieval-based transformers enhancing translation through external memory~\cite{alokla2022retrieval}.
+Complementary efforts include survey work highlighting transformer-based translation of pseudocode into Python~\cite{kumar2023review}.
+Coladder~\cite{yen2024coladder} establishes a unidirectional, multi-layer translation from prompts to source code.
 In this work, we establish a bidirectional translation between pseudocode and executable source code for efficient control of the code.

-\paragraph{LLM for software engineering.} A relevant and broader research direction is leveraging large language models (LLMs) to address problems in software engineering.
+\paragraph{LLM for software engineering} A relevant and broader research direction is leveraging large language models (LLMs) to address problems in software engineering.
 A recent survey reports that over one hundred papers have already been published in this area~\cite{liu2024large}.
 For example, Elicitation~\cite{ataei2025elicitron} and SpecGen~\cite{ma2024specgen} employ LLMs to mine user requirements as comprehensively as possible.
 CodePlan~\cite{bairi2024codeplan} and AgentCoder~\cite{huang2023agentcoder} adopt multi-agent systems to decompose user requirements into sub-tasks for code generation.
-Testing has also emerged as a key domain where LLMs show promise: BugScope~\cite{guo2025bugscope} applies LLMs for static bug detection, KernelGPT~\cite{yang2025kernelgpt} generates test cases for operating system kernels, and Fuzz4all~\cite{xia2024fuzz4all} creates grammatically correct test inputs for diverse systems.
 Furthermore, SWE-bench~\cite{jimenez2023swe} has become a widely used benchmark for evaluating LLMs on real-world bug fixing.
-In contrast to these works, which focus on concrete software engineering tasks, our work introduces a novel paradigm for code writing in the LLM era.
+In contrast to these works, our work focus on the controllability of code writing.